Climate Change Animals Affected: How Does Climate Change Threaten Them?

 What are the Ripple Effects of Climate Change?

 Climate change continues to trigger an unprecedented cascade of environmental changes that reshape wildlife survival patterns worldwide.
-Scientists now recognize climate change as a powerful "threat multiplier" that intensifies existing challenges and creates new ones for endangered species.
+As the climate warms, various species are struggling to adapt, leading to significant challenges for biodiversity.
+Scientists now recognize climate change as a powerful “threat multiplier” that intensifies existing challenges and creates new ones for endangered species.

 What are the Direct Impacts on Wildlife Populations?